Soapy Water Leak Test: How Do You Check for Gas Cylinder Leaks, How to Detect a Gas Leak in Your Home – Gas Leak Soap Bubbles – Soap Test for Gas Leak

-You will need a soapy water solution to check for any leaks.
+You will need a soapy water solution to do the soapy water leak test.

 Mixing liquid hand soap with water should work fine.
 Place the solution in a liquid spray bottle.

-It’s a good idea to leave the spray bottle with the BBQ, so it’s always a handy reminder to perform the leak test.
+It’s a good idea to leave the spray bottle with the BBQ, so it’s always a handy reminder to perform the soapy water leak test.